thin-edge/opcua-solution-blueprint/README.md

 ```
 #### Deploy the  opcua-device-gateway with the ThinEdge Container Bundle

 Using the the opcua-device-gateway-container with the ThinEdge Container Bundle has one caveat.
-You must also configure the environment variable TEDGE_C8Y_URL in the docker-compose file to point to your Cumulocity tenant.
+You must also configure the environment variable TEDGE_C8Y_URL (<your-tenant>.cumulocity.com. !!! without https://) in the docker-compose file to point to your Cumulocity tenant.
 Hence it cannot run as a generic container like the other examples.
 This will change in the next release of the opcua-device-gateway.

 Find an example docker compose to run the opcua-device-gateway with the container-bundle in this repo under software [docker-compose-opcua-device-gateway-container-bundle.yml](https://raw.githubusercontent.com/thin-edge/opcua-solution-demo/refs/heads/main/software/docker-compose-opcua-device-gateway-container-bundle.yml)

-You can deploy it via software management like in the examples above but you need to make sure that the TEDGE_C8Y_URL environment variable is set correctly in the docker-compose file.
+You can deploy it via software management like in the examples above but you need to make sure that the C8Y_BASEURL (https://<your-tenant>.cumulocity.com) environment variable is set correctly in the docker-compose file.